JackBilbo/lxn-dg808s/README.md

 „Thermalling help“ through the typical green and red dots is a very basic „quick and dirty“ implementation.
 So far it can not be toggled.
 As soon as you are in the air the dotted trail will show.

 <h2>Developer Info:</h2>
-If you have a basic understanding of what HTML, Javascript ans CSS are, jump into the code and try your hand on it.
+If you have a basic understanding of what HTML, Javascript and CSS are, jump into the code and try your hand on it.
 There is no black magic involved :-)

 The front end is intended to be easily extensible with new features.
 New pages and sub-pages can be added by simply copy/pasting the respective HTML-Structures.